 ASPIRED pilot projects with application of locally appropriate and cost effective water and energy efficiency technologies at different water use areas and fish farms in the Ararat Valley.
 Pilot projects are aimed at improving management of natural resources and reducing groundwater extraction levels.
 A related goal is to make water users more energy efficient and promote application of clean energy technologies.

-The Project is implemented by the ASPIRED Project, USAID’s Partnership for Rural Prosperity (PRP) Project, implemented by the Small and Medium Entrepreneurship Development National Center of Armenia (SME DNC), Fund for Armenian Relief and Sayat-Nova community under a cooperation agreement signed on December 25, 2017.
+The Project is implemented by the ASPIRED Project, USAID’s Partnership for Rural Prosperity (PRP) Project, implemented by the Small and Medium Entrepreneurship Development National Center of Armenia (SME DNC), the Fund for Armenian Relief and Sayat-Nova community under a cooperation agreement signed on December 25, 2017.
 The objective of the project is to ensure irrigation of 60 ha of community farmlands with the use of the outlet water of Masis-Dzuk fish farm.
 The project includes the following activities:

 - Pumping station built in the premises of Masis-Dzuk fish farm with its infrastructure, that will be used to pump water for irrigation of the nearby fields,

 - Extension of a pipeline from the pumping station to the upper part of the old irrigation system, so that the water can flow back through the existing aqueducts by gravity

 - Rehabilitation of the existing irrigation network and clean-up of existing earth and concrete ditches.